nithinsanjey/sample-servlet/README.md

 A few tables needs to be created.
 Refer WiKi doc for table structure and more. https://github.com/nithinsanjey/sample-servlet/wiki

 ## Overview
 An application to take notes with time log.
-Wanted to create a sample servlet application along with how I went about creating the project project.
-More happy that I got to write about OO project creation.
+Wanted to create a sample servlet application along with how I went about creating the project which is written in the wiki pages.
 Ideally I should have clearly defined the requirements first, but here the requirements are naturally evolving :) .

 See wiki page for journal entry of how I went about this project.